-- Medicaid is a state program that pays for medical insurance for certain individuals and families with low incomes and resources. - Medicaid also includes Ohio Works First Cash Assistance, Medicaid for the Aged, Blind and Disabled, and MBI WD. - Medicaid waiver programs include Passport, Assisted Living, Level One, Individual Options or IO Waiver, Ohio Home Care Waiver, Transitions, and SELF. - o SELF refers to the Self-Empowered Life Funding waiver. - QMB refers to Qualified Medicare Beneficiary and is a program that assists with Medicare premiums and cost sharing. - SLMB refers to Specified Low-Income Medicare Beneficiary and is a program that assists with Medicare premiums. - o MBI WD refers to Medicaid Buy In for Working Disabled.)
+- Medicaid is a state program that pays for medical insurance for certain individuals and families with low incomes and resources. - Medicaid also includes Ohio Works First Cash Assistance, Medicaid for the Aged, Blind and Disabled, and MBI WD. - Medicaid waiver programs include Passport, Assisted Living, Level One, Individual Options or IO Waiver, Ohio Home Care Waiver, Transitions, and SELF. - SELF refers to the Self-Empowered Life Funding waiver. - QMB refers to Qualified Medicare Beneficiary and is a program that assists with Medicare premiums and cost sharing. - SLMB refers to Specified Low-Income Medicare Beneficiary and is a program that assists with Medicare premiums. - MBI WD refers to Medicaid Buy In for Working Disabled.)

-(If NECESSARY: IF RESPONDENT IS UNSURE ABOUT THE MEANING OF 'COVERED', THEN ASK.
+(If NECESSARY: IF RESPONDENT IS UNSURE ABOUT THE MEANING OF 'COVERED', THEN ASK, "<AREYOU ISNAM> enrolled in the program now?")